hongpham/Workshop-Protect-your-IoT-fleet/Module 1: Environment build/README.md

 Depending on how you're doing this workshop, expand one of the following dropdowns to start.

 <details><summary>Click here if you're at an AWS event where the Event Engine is being used</summary><br>
   1. If you are at an AWS Sponsored event, you will be provided with either an AWS account or a hash key for Event Engine.
-Please raise your hand if you need help.

   2. To get start, go to the  <a href="https://github.com/hongpham/IoT-Security-Workshop/tree/master/Module%201:%20Environment%20build#validate-environment-setup"> Validate environment setup</a>

 </details>

 <details><summary>Click here if you are using your own AWS account (whether you are at an AWS event, a separate event or online)</summary><br>

 You will need to provision nessesary AWS resources for this lab following these steps:

   1. From AWS Management console, choose a region that works best for you from the top right corner of the console.
 For example recommend Ohio or Oregon if you're in North America.